Asociality: Schizophrenia

-In schizophrenia, asociality is one of the main 5 "negative symptoms", the others being avolition, anhedonia, reduced affect and alogia.
+In schizophrenia, asociality is one of the main five "negative symptoms", with the others being avolition, anhedonia, reduced affect, and alogia.
 Due to a lack of desire to form relationships, social withdrawal is common in people with schizophrenia.
 People with schizophrenia may experience social deficits or dysfunction as a result of the disorder, leading to asocial behavior.
 Frequent or ongoing delusions and hallucinations can deteriorate relationships and other social ties, isolating individuals with schizophrenia from reality and in some cases leading to homelessness.
 Even when treated with medication for the disorder, they may be unable to engage in social behaviors.
 These behaviors include things like maintaining conversations, accurately perceiving emotions in others, or functioning in crowded settings.
-There has been extensive research on the effective use of social skills training for the treatment of schizophrenia, in outpatient clinics as well as inpatient units.
-Social skills training (SST) can be used to help patients with schizophrenia make better eye contact with other people, increase assertiveness, and improve their general conversational skills.
+There has been extensive research on the effective use of social skills training (SST) for the treatment of schizophrenia, in outpatient clinics as well as inpatient units.
+SST can be used to help patients with schizophrenia make better eye contact with other people, increase assertiveness, and improve their general conversational skills.